rinaldilucas/mean-task-manager/README.md

 </div>

 I built this project to make a cool template for those who wants to learn the MEAN stack.
-If this repository helped you, don't hesitate to leave a star!
+If this repository helped you, don't hesitate to leave a star!<br><br>It has really cool features like:

+-   Multilingual features on the client-side and API responses
+-   Virtual scrolling on tables
+-   Dynamic search, minimizing requests
+-   AJAX requests for pagination
+-   JWT and roles authentication
+-   Password encryption
+-   Redis blacklist feature
+-   Node.js API written with TypeScript
+-   Minimalist error handlers on the client-side and API to improve readability and correctly throw HTTP errors
+-   Dark mode
+-   An SCSS method which uses REMs to maintain size scales
+-   Improved readability on media queries through some functions
+-   Example with mat-chips, mat-autocomplete and more
+-   Validation on the client-side, API, and database
+-   Custom TSLint rules that work on the client-side and API
+-   Some middleware examples
+-   Input validators with multilingual features
+-   Prettier rules to improve code readability

 <p align="right">(<a href="#top">back to top</a>)</p>